What are Protective Styles & Do They Work?

 How to Add a Protective Style

-You can achieve protective styles by adding hair onto your hair, or you can decide only to use your hair to braid or twist.
+You can achieve protective styles by adding hair to your hair, or you can decide only to use your hair to braid or twist.

 There are also some styles where you can pin them up, which will protect your hair just as good.
-There is little to no manipulation or upkeep to maintain these styles.
+There is little to no manipulation or upkeep to .